techtolentino/digital-card/_posts/2016-04-10-quitting-facebook.md

 date:   2016-04-10 06:05:00 -0600
 ---

-Earlier this year (I don't remember the exact week), I remember having a couple of very difficult days, consecutively.
-It must've been at least 3 days in a row.
+Earlier this year (I don't remember the exact week), I remember struggling through a downspiral of three, consecutive, very difficult days.

 At work, I believe I we were in the middle of removing React from our application's stack and replacing it with kefir.js - a small library for functional reactive programming.
 I was completely lost and honestly had no clue on how I was supposed to make any sorta significant contributions to the team.